fazzaamiarso/docusarus-fe-guideline-sandbox/docs/workflow.md

 Most likely, we have a design system that’s made by the design team such as the typography, colors, and components.
 We should translate this Design System into the project config when setting up the project.

     ![design system preview](/img/workflow/design-system-preview.png)

+### Storybook
+Generally, shared/global components should have a `.stories` related to it so you can see how components looks like.
+If building a new global component or adding new state that significanlty affect the UI, make sure to make a story for it.
+Even, we can develop the component in isolation by running the storybook server.